Ed Servais | Head Coach

 Connor Gandossy | Assistant Coach / Recruiting Coordinator

-Gandossy comes to Creighton from Saint Louis University (SLU), where he served as an assistant coach for the past three seasons (2015-17) and as a volunteer assistant in 2014.
+Gandossy came to Creighton from Saint Louis University (SLU), where he served as an assistant coach for the three seasons (2015-17) and as a volunteer assistant in 2014.
 Gandossy was specifically responsible for developing catchers and working with the offense at SLU.
 He played a pivotal role in the recruiting efforts for the Billikens, working to land Top 100 classes in both the 2015 and 2016 seasons (Perfect Game).
 Gandossy is expected to step in each of those three areas for the Bluejays.

 "From the start I was impressed with the energy and enthusiasm Connor brought to campus," said Servais.
-"He has strong contacts throughout the midwest which is a critical recruiting area for our program."
+"He has strong contacts throughout the Midwest which is a critical recruiting area for our program."

 "It's an honor to earn a position at Creighton.
 I'm extremely excited to be part of the Bluejay program and its a thrill to work for one of the best tactical coaches in the country.," said Gandossy.
 "Creighton has a long history of success and I want to help extend and improve that legacy. "